Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

     > [!NOTE]
     > If you want to change `Roi` area after calling `TrackAsync`, you should create `RoiTrackingConfiguration` again.

-3. Dispose `MediaVisionSource` and `RoiTrackingConfiguration` instance, after use it.
+3. Dispose of `MediaVisionSource` and `RoiTrackingConfiguration` instances, after using them.

     ```csharp
     inputSource?.Dispose();